 In the great expanses of our universe, we are all but specs of dust.

-Everything we've ever done, and all we will ever do, is nothing more than a small vibration in the merciless, thunderous momentum of time.
+Everything we've ever done, and all we will ever do, is nothing more than a small vibration in the merciless, thunderous momentum of space and time.

 The music we offer is, statistically, nothing more than a few grains of sand on the great beaches of our known universe.